apache/qpid-proton/docs/markdown/memory_management.md

 ------------------------------

 Internally, the proton C library uses reference counting, and you can *optionally* use it in your code.
-Reminder: if you just want to use proton to send and receive AMQP messages *you do not need to know or care about reference counting*.
-The binding library takes care of it, or in C you can call `pn_X_free` yourself like a grown-up.
+You should choose *either* reference counting *or* `pn_X_free` in your code, *not both*.
+It might work, but it is the sort of Bad Idea that might break your code in the future and will hurt your head in the present. `pn_X_free` is all you really need to write an AMQP application in C.

 However, proton is designed to be embedded and integrated.
 If you are integrating proton with a new programming language, or some other kind of framwork, reference counts may be useful.
-As a rule of thumb, if your target language has native reference counting and/or finalizers (aka destructors) then reference counts may help (e.g. python, ruby and C++).
-As a counter-example the Go langauge *is* garbage collected but does *not* have finalizers, and the Go binding does *not* use reference counts.
+If your integration target has some form of automatic clean-up *and* some way for you to hook into it (finalizers, destructors or the like) then reference counts may help (e.g. python, ruby and C++).
+As a counter-example the Go langauge *is* garbage collected but does *not* have finalizers, and the Go binding does *not* use reference counts, it is written like a "normal" C application with `pn_X_free`.

 If you are mixing your own C code with code using a reference-counted proton binding (e.g. C++ or python) then you may need to at least be aware of reference